-Flow Control and Tyco subsequent to the completion of the Distributions and provide for the allocation between ADT, Tyco Flow Control and Tyco of various assets, liabilities and obligations (including employee benefits and tax-related assets and liabilities).
+We have entered into the Tyco Flow Control Separation and Distribution Agreement.
+Shortly before the Distribution, we will enter into the ADT Separation and Distribution Agreement and other agreements with Tyco and Tyco Flow Control related to the spin-off.
+These agreements will govern the relationship between ADT, Tyco Flow Control and Tyco subsequent to the completion of the Distributions and provide for the allocation between ADT, Tyco Flow Control and Tyco of various assets, liabilities and obligations (including employee benefits and tax-related assets and liabilities).
 The Separation and Distribution Agreements, in particular, will provide for the settlement or extinguishment of certain obligations between ADT, Tyco Flow Control and Tyco and will provide for certain employee compensation and benefit matters between Tyco Flow Control, ADT and Tyco.
-We will enter into a Transition Services Agreement with Tyco (the "Transition Services Agreement") pursuant to which a limited number of services will be provided by Tyco to us on an interim basis following the Distribution.
+We will enter into transition services agreements with Tyco in the United States and Canada (the "Transition Services Agreements") pursuant to which a limited number of services will be provided by Tyco to us on an interim basis following the Distribution.
 Further, we will enter into a tax sharing agreement with Tyco and Tyco Flow Control (the "2012 Tax Sharing Agreement") that will govern the rights and obligations of ADT, Tyco and Tyco Flow Control for certain tax liabilities with respect to periods or portions thereof ending on or before the date of the Distributions.
 The 2012 Tax Sharing Agreement will also provide certain restrictions to preserve the tax-free status of the spin-off.
 In addition, each of ADT, Tyco and Tyco Flow Control will agree to indemnify the other two parties against any amounts paid by such other parties pursuant to the 2012 Tax Sharing Agreement and with respect to which such paying parties are not responsible pursuant to the 2012 Tax Sharing Agreement.
 We describe these and related arrangements in greater detail under "Certain Relationships and Related Party Transactions-Agreements with Tyco" and describe some of the risks of these arrangements under "Risk Factors-Risks Relating to the Spin-Off."